-We’ll be closing our giveaway on February 20th, 2013, so hurry and get your entry in!
+We’ll close the giveaway on March 6th, so hurry and get your entry in!

 Envato staff or those who have written more than two articles or tutorials for AppStorm are ineligible to enter.